ArtifexSoftware/ghostpdl/doc/src/Make.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``make``
-   Builds Ghostscript without debugging options.
+   Builds :title:`Ghostscript` without debugging options.

 .. _Make_Debugging:

 ``make debug``
-   Builds Ghostscript with debugging options and additional internal error checks.
+   Builds :title:`Ghostscript` with debugging options and additional internal error checks.
 The program will be somewhat larger and slower, but it will behave no differently unless you actually turn on debugging options at execution time with the ``-DDEBUG`` or :ref:`-Z command line switches<Use_Debugging>` described in the usage documentation.

 ``make pg``
    On Unix platforms, builds with the ``-pg`` compiler switch, creating an executable for time profiling.